If you're like me, then you probably love grilling. Ever since I got my first grill, I've been trying to make the perfect steak every time.

 Different people have different preferences for how they want their meat cooked, but you always have to be careful not to undercook the meat in order to keep your food safe.

-The secret is a good digital meat thermometer - this will ensure that your food is cooked properly no matter what preference your guests may have.
+The secret is a good meat thermometer - this will ensure that your food is cooked properly no matter what preference your guests may have.

 I have been grilling competitively for more than six years, and my instant-read thermometer is always part of my barbecue kit.